Best Home Assistant Voice Satellites 2026: ESP32 & Local

 For home office deployments where professional aesthetics matter: the Anker PowerConf S3 Speakerphone delivers six-mic far-field capture and full-duplex audio in a USB-C conference form factor.
 The Data Policy factor scores 7.5 versus 10.0 for pure hardware vendors — install the PowerConf+ companion app and that score deteriorates further.

-How We Score: SHE Privacy Score v2
+How We Score: SHE Privacy Score

 Score Formula

-(Local Audio Control × 0.35) + (Data Policy × 0.25) + (Encryption Quality × 0.20) + (Cloud Independence × 0.10) + (Physical Privacy Controls × 0.10)Score Factors
+(Local Control × 0.40) + (Data Policy × 0.30) + (Encryption × 0.20) + (Cloud Independence × 0.10)Score Factors

-- Data Policy (×0.25)The hardware vendor's commercial posture toward user data.
+- Data Policy (×0.30)The hardware vendor's commercial posture toward user data.
 Pure hardware vendors with no cloud service or companion app score 10; vendors with optional telemetry-collecting companion apps score 7.5; those with mandatory cloud accounts score below 5.

-- Encryption Quality (×0.20)Transport security between satellite and Home Assistant server.
+- Encryption (×0.20)Transport security between satellite and Home Assistant server.
 HTTPS with certificate pinning scores 10; HTTPS user-configured scores 9; firmware-driven transport without dedicated secure layer scores 8; unencrypted LAN-only scores below 6.

 - Cloud Independence (×0.10)Whether the device functions with no internet access.
 Fully offline-capable scores 10; cloud-dependent fallback scores below 5.

-SHE Privacy Score v2 — Ranked
+SHE Privacy Score — Ranked

 Raspberry Pi 5 8GB